brennandoehring/WorkDayScheduler/pseudocode.md

 //WHEN I view the timeblocks for that day
 //THEN each timeblock is color coded to indicate whether it is in the past, present, or future

-- Set timeblock colors based on the current time (moment.js) using the supplied css classes
+- Set timeblock colors based on the current time (moment.js) using the supplied css classes !DONE!

 // WHEN I click into a timeblock